 Add the chopped chives, grated cheddar cheese and blend.

 Baking Tip: If you use paper muffin liners, try spraying them with non-stick baking spray before adding the batter.
 The paper liners will peel off easily after the puffs have baked.
+I use this tip when baking all muffin and cupcake recipes such as Cheesecake Cupcakes and Homemade Blueberry Muffins.

 Divide the muffin batter evenly among the muffin cups that have been lined with paper muffin liners, filling two-thirds full.
 I find that a large cookie scoop helps ensure the muffins are filled evenly.